 The Religious Studies Department has recently entered into an agreement with Pacific School of Religion in Berkeley, CA, providing a flexible and relatively local opportunity for our majors looking to do a graduate degree in the field.
 For more information, click here.

-Religious Studies provides a foundation for citizen-leaders in a variety of careers, including teaching, religious vocations, journalism, publishing, film, law, government, business, non-profit organizations, social work, nursing, and medicine.
+Religious Studies provides a foundation for students to become citizen-leaders in a variety of careers, including ministry or a church-related vocation, teaching, journalism, publishing, film, law, government, business, non-profit organizations, social work, nursing, and medicine.